 The café provides delicious vegetarian and vegan cooked breakfasts, lunches, drinks and cakes.
 It is a friendly, comfortable and colourful space to eat or just to hang out where musicians and storytellers provide evening entertainment.
 You will need to bring your own cutlery and crockery.
 A tab system means you pay an amount at the beginning of camp to set up your tab meaning you don’t have to carry money with you.
 You can add to your tab at any time and you will be refunded anything remaining at the end of camp.

-There is a shop open in the mornings Sunday-Saturday for food and essentials.
+There is a shop in the cafe for food and essentials.
 Bread and veg vans visit the camp several times during the week selling local artisan bread and seasonal organic vegetables.
 Full information and times will be given at the beginning of camp.

 There is a well stocked general store and post office within walking distance down footpaths to the village and a supermarket 1.5 miles away.

 Circles are formed organically as people arrive and select a space in which to set up their tent.
 A fire is made in the middle of the circle with wood provided.
 Circle members share collecting and chopping wood, keeping a supply of water at hand and tending the fire.
 The evening meal and washing-up is something that is usually shared with the whole circle a talk during Circle Sharing time will establish how you wish to operate.
 If you would like help finding a circle to join just ask the Welcome Team.